-For drilled shafts supporting mast arms, cantilever signs, overhead truss signs, high mast light poles or other miscellaneous structures, if the shaft cleaning operations result in excavating below the required tip elevation, the reinforcing steel cage may be spliced or suspended.
+For drilled shafts supporting sign, signal, lighting and ITS structures, if the shaft cleaning operations result in excavating below the required tip elevation, the reinforcing steel cage does not need to be extended.
+The reinforcing steel cage may be spliced to rest on the bottom of the excavation or suspended in place from the top.